maxckelly/coderAcademyWorkbook_03/T3A1_workBook.md

 ## Q5: With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges

+  - The project that I have recently worked on was Ruby on Rails marketplace app.
+My app was called `Sitter` and involved a two sided marketplace 1.
+For the parent looking for a baby sitter and 2.
+The sitter looking for work.
+The tech stack involved in building this platform was HTML, CSS, Ruby, Ruby on Rails, Heroku, Bootstrap and PostgreSQL The knowledge I needed in order to build this platform out was the terminology of databases and the syntax knowledge in order to create it.
+Along with this I need an understanding of my audience and why I was building the platform.
+Such as the

+  The skills that were required to complete the Sitter app was firstly Ruby, this involved the knowledge of using if statements, manipulating over objects/arrays and handling forms/data.
+Along with Ruby I also had to have the skill of Rails, this involved routing, controllers, views and more.
+Rails allowed me to create a functional and working application very quickly, however I had to have the correct knowledge/skill of how to further build out the app.
+The third skill that I needed to have in order to build my application was PostgreSQL - PostgreSQL is a schema database in order to correctly build this out I need to plan out and build the design of the schema and from there
+  Some skills I needed to create the application was time management, design and
 ## Q6: With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature

 ## Q7: Explain control flow, using an example from the JavaScript programming language